 “Verilog-A(MS)” refers to the analog subset of Verilog-AMS described above.

 In addition, the “IEEE Standard Multivalue Logic System for VHDL Model Interoperability (Std_logic_1164)”, designated IEEE Std.
-1164-1993 or later, is required to promote common digital data types for IBIS files referencing VHDL-AMS.
-Also, the Accellera Verilog-AMS Language Reference Manual Version 2.2 or later, is required to promote common digital data types for IBIS files referencing Verilog-AMS.
+1164-1993 or later, is required to promote common digital data types for .ibs files referencing VHDL-AMS.
+Also, the Accellera Verilog-AMS Language Reference Manual Version 2.2 or later, is required to promote common digital data types for .ibs files referencing Verilog-AMS.

 Note that, for the purposes of this section, keywords, subparameters and other data used without reference to the external languages just described are referred to collectively as “native” IBIS.